vekatze/neut/book/src/terms.md

 3. Deallocates the tuple of the closure `v`
 4. Calls the function label with the tuple and `v1, ..., vn` as arguments

+If `e` has a destination-passing function type, the surface syntax is still `e(e1, ..., en)`.
+In that case, the caller first prepares the result destination, passes it as an extra argument to the callee, and then reads the result from that destination.
+When the size of the result type is non-negative, the destination has that size.
+Otherwise, the caller uses a one-word temporary slot that stores a pointer to the result.

 ### Type

 ```neut